 In November 2015, over twenty nonprofit poetry organizations joined forces to form a national Poetry Coalition working together to promote the value poets bring to our culture and the important contribution poetry makes in the lives of people of all ages and backgrounds.

-In March 2017, the Poetry Coalition will launch its inaugural effort, Because We Come from Everything: Poetry & Migration.
-For this collaborative effort, each organization in the Poetry Coalition will bring its unique mission to the task of presenting programs and projects on the theme of migration.
-Here's a look at what will be taking place across the country in March.
+In March 2017, the Poetry Coalition launched its inaugural effort, Because We Come from Everything: Poetry & Migration.
+For this collaborative effort, each organization in the Poetry Coalition brought its unique mission to the task of presenting programs and projects on the theme of migration.
+Here's a look at what took place across the country in March.

-Any and all are invited to program on this theme in March.
-Please share your efforts using the #WeComeFromEverything.
+Any and all were invited to program on this theme in March and share their efforts using the #WeComeFromEverything.

 The Alliance for Young Artists & Writers will engage recent alumni of their National Student Poets Program to conduct a Tumblr Takeover at awawards.tumblr.com during March.
 During the takeover, National Student Poets will contribute original poems and share others’ poems on the theme of migration.
 Highlights from the takeover will be featured on the Alliance’s other social media channels, activating our network of tens of thousands of young poets to share, repost, and add to the poetic conversation with the hashtag #WeComeFromEverything.

 Asian American Writers’ Workshop will award fellowships for emerging Muslim American writers to tell the stories of their communities, conduct front-line events, and publish stories online featuring first- and second-generation immigrant writers, and hold Asian-language community arts events in Sunset Park, Brooklyn, and Chinatown, Manhattan.